microsoft/BotFramework-Composer/docs/bfcomposer-intro-draft.md

 ## Unified toolset

-Under the hood, Bot Framework Composer harnesses the power of many components from the Bot Framework.
-When building in Composer, developers will have access to:
+Under the hood, Bot Framework Composer harnesses the power of many of the components from the Bot Framework SDK.
+When building bots in Composer, developers will have access to:

 * [Adaptive Dialogs](Yan's link, or link to adaptive?) and the [Bot Framework SDK](https://github.com/microsoft/botframework-sdk)
 * Natural Language Understanding service from [LUIS](https://www.luis.ai/home)